-- · the filing and effectiveness of our amended and restated constitution in connection with the closing of this offering; - the conversion of all outstanding preferred shares into an aggregate of ordinary shares immediately prior to the closing of this offering, which includes the conversion of 26,858,743 Series B-2 preferred shares we issued and sold in February 2018; - a to reverse stock split of our ordinary shares, effective as of , 2018; - · no exercise of outstanding stock options; and - no exercise by the underwriters of their over-allotment option to purchase up to an additional ordinary shares from us.
+- · the filing and effectiveness of our amended and restated constitution in connection with the closing of this offering; - the conversion of all outstanding preferred shares into an aggregate of 7,396,313 ordinary shares immediately prior to the closing of this offering and the cancellation of the series preferred share classes; - a one for 15.71 reverse stock split, and a renominalization of the par value of our ordinary shares, effective as of May 15, 2018: - no exercise of outstanding stock options; - no exercise by the underwriters of their over-allotment option to purchase up to an additional ordinary shares from us; and - the conversion of outstanding warrants exercisable for 19,890 Series B-2 preferred shares into warrants exercisable for 19,890 ordinary shares immediately prior to the closing of this offering.

-Certain of our directors and existing shareholders, or their affiliates, have indicated an interest in purchasing up to an aggregate of approximately \$ million of our ordinary shares in this offering.
+Certain of our directors and existing shareholders, or their affiliates, have indicated an interest in purchasing up to an aggregate of approximately \$35.0 million of our ordinary shares in this offering.
 These shares will be offered and sold on the same terms as the other shares that are being offered and sold in this offering to the public.
 Although we anticipate that these parties will purchase all of the ordinary shares that these parties have indicated an interest in purchasing, indications of interest are not binding agreements or commitments to purchase and any of these parties may determine to purchase more, less or no shares in this offering.